CavenLim/GetMyTwitchEmote/README.md

 ---

-How to Use
+How to Use:

-Download the latest .exe file from the Releases tab.
+1. Download the latest .exe file from the Releases tab.

-Run the .exe.
+2. Run the .exe.
 You may see a Windows SmartScreen warning -> click “More info” → “Run anyway.”

-Enter the Twitch channel name when prompted.
+3. Enter the Twitch channel name when prompted.

-Emotes will be downloaded to:
+4. Emotes will be downloaded to:

    Downloads/<channel_name>_twitch_emotes

 ---

-Notes
+Notes:

-Only subscriber emotes are downloaded.
+- Only subscriber emotes are downloaded.

-No folder or files are created if the channel has no subscriber emotes.
+- No folder or files are created if the channel has no subscriber emotes.

-Only support one channel each run.
+- Only support one channel each run(unlimited runs coming soon).

 ---
 License

 This project is licensed under the MIT License see the LICENSE file for details.

 ---
 Stay Tuned